 This figure compares the distribution of residual harm to the distribution of no residual harm for events that originated at various stages in the process of administering blood or blood products (PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENT ORIGINATED), as reported in Blood or Blood Product Incident reports.
-Harm is defined as physical or psychological injury (including increased anxiety), inconvenience (such as prolonged treatment), monetary loss, and/or social impact, etc., suffered by a person.
 Residual harm is harm to the patient after the discovery of the incident and any attempts to minimize adverse consequences.

-More than one-quarter (380 / 1,392; 27.3%) of Incidents involving preparation or administration of Blood or Blood Products were reported to have occurred Post-transfusion or administration.
-However, the largest number of total harm events (18 / 61; 29.5%) occurred during Product administration, even though this stage of the PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENT ORIGINATED accounted for only 7.7% (107 / 1,392) of Incidents shown on this figure.
+Nearly a quarter (382 / 1,553; 24.6%) of Incidents involving preparation or administration of Blood or Blood Products were reported to have occurred Post-transfusion or administration.
+However, the largest number of total harm events (n = 14; 28.0%) occurred during Product test or request, even though this stage of the PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENT ORIGINATED accounted for only 7.7% (120 / 1,553) of Incidents shown on this figure.2

-Across all Incidents where PROCESS WHEN BLOOD OR BLOOD PRODUCT EVENT ORIGINATED was reported, the proportion resulting in harm to patients was 4.4% (61 / 1,392).
-Other points in the process of preparing or administering Blood or Blood Products were associated with considerably higher proportions of residual harm: Product administration (18 /107; 16.8%); Product test or request (11 / 105; 10.5%); and Product selection (2 / 20; 10.0%).
+Other points in the process of preparing or administering Blood or Blood Products were associated with proportions of residual harm: Product selection (2/27; 7.4%); Other process (10/184; 5.4%); and Available for issue (4/75; 5.3%).